reubenharry/haskell-docs/docs/docs/basics/types.md

 ### How to use

-If you have a function with a polymorphic type as *input*, you can always call it on any particular types.
+If you have a function with a universally quantified type as *input*, you can always call it on any particular types.
 For example:

 ```hs title="repl example"
 > let swap (a,b) = (b,a)